Pete's Walks - Kensworth and everywhere

-I did this local walk on Monday 10th August 2009, yet another repeat of my 'Kensworth and everywhere' walk - click here to see a map of the walk (but only if you have already read my disclaimer and notes regarding maps).
+I did this local walk on Monday 10th August 2009, yet another repeat of my 'Kensworth and everywhere' walk.
 I still wasn't sure how fit I was after having some Wisdom Teeth removed (the procedure was quite painless, but I'd not been able to eat too much for a few days afterwards and had felt a little weak), so I chose to do this walk as there were numerous opportunities to cut it short if I didn't feel too good.
 As it happened I managed the walk just fine, though my legs occasionally felt less strong than they normally do.

 Looking south-east from near the start of Hollicks Lane, Kensworth